OpenLiberty/open-liberty-operator/baseline/README.md

 The contents were generated using the following version of `operator-sdk`: `operator-sdk version: v0.7.0+git`

-The contents were generated using the following command:
-`operator-sdk new open-liberty-operator --api-version=openliberty.io/v1alpha1 --helm-chart=../helm-charts/ibm-open-liberty --kind=OpenLiberty --type=helm`

 The version of the Open Liberty helm chart used was 1.9.1.

+Following is one way to generate the baseline directory
+* git clone https://github.com/IBM/charts.git  to the same directory that contains the cloned open-liberty-operator

+* cd open-liberty-operator/baseline

+* `operator-sdk new open-liberty-operator --api-version=openliberty.io/v1alpha1 --helm-chart=../../charts/stable/ibm-open-liberty --kind=OpenLiberty --type=helm --skip-git-init`

 This readme should be updated when the version of `operator-sdk` or the version of the Open Liberty helm chart used to build the Open